CiscoLearning/ciscolive-brkops-2717/1_Network_Changes/README.md

 - ncclient requirements:
 	- you must be running Python 3.4+

+### Configuration
-To configure NETCONF, you would use (see configuration guidance in the link shared under 'Documentation')
+- To configure NETCONF, you would use (see configuration guidance in the link shared under 'Documentation')
 ```bash
 switch (config)# netconf-yang
 ```

-### script_netconf.py
-The script_netconf.py has been developed in order to automate configuration changes directly to network devices, in this example specifically Cisco Catalyst 9300 switches running IOS XE 17.3.3.

-Install nnclient
+- To install the ncclient in your developer environment you would use
 ```bash
 pip install nnclient
 ```
+### script_netconf.py
+The script_netconf.py has been developed in order to automate configuration changes directly to network devices, in this example specifically Cisco Catalyst 9300 switches running IOS XE 17.3.3.

 Import nnclient to your script
 ```python